 Ship's fire-fighting system automatically activated and poured hundreds of tons of seawater.
 Soon the fire was extinguished, but the ship was tilted about 10 degrees to starboard.
 Subsequently, the crew managed to restart the engines and the liner managed to arrive at Palermo.
 All 471 passengers were disembarked via fire brigade ladders as the stern ramp doors failed to open.

 On November 18, 2001, while departing from Port Naples, due to strong northeast winds the ship struck Molo Martello Pier.
 As a result of the collision, the vessel started taking on water but managed to return back into the harbor.
 The ferry was repaired in Naples and resumed service on December 8.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” striking another vessel).

 |04 October 1999||Ship Collision / Allision|

-On October 4, 1999, the day of vessel's delivery by Ferrari Shipyards, in Port Naples the ferry crashed onto the ocean liner "The Topaz" (built in 1955 as RMS Empress of Britain, scrapped in 2008).
+On October 4, 1999, the day of vessel's delivery by Ferrari Shipyards, in Port Naples, the ferry crashed onto the ocean liner "The Topaz" (built in 1955 as RMS Empress of Britain, scrapped in 2008).
 The Peace Boat-operated under charter cruise liner carried 900 passengers.
-As result of the crash, the liner suffered hull gap of 20 m (65 ft), while the ferry suffered bow hull damage.
+As a result of the crash, the liner suffered hull gap of 20 m (65 ft), while the ferry suffered bow hull damage.
 The accident was due to bad weather.

 You can add more details on reported here accident or submit new / your own Vincenzo Florio ferry ship incident ("Cruise Minus" report) via CruiseMapper's contact form.